ABCD-DEVCOM/ABCD2/zz_installation/installation_instructions.md

 In order to minimize security problems the latest version is recommended.
 ABCD requires for a minimal installation at least
   - Module `mod_cgi`: To allow execution of CGI scripts
   - Module `mod_rewrite` : To allow rewrite rules in the `.htaccess` file
 - A PHP processor.
 The unicode implementation of ABCD requires PHP 7.4.x.
-The default loaded extensions depend on the actual PHP processor.
+ABCD is not tested on PHP 8 (yet) The default loaded extensions depend on the actual PHP processor.
 ABCD requires for a minimal installation at least
   - Extension `mbstring` : Multibyte support.
 To enable unicode.
   - Extension `gd` or `gd2` : Image functions.
 The name depends on the PHP implementation